RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci_part1/step1.md

 ![OKE Summary](/RedExpertAlliance/courses/oci-course/oke-redis-cache-and-functions-oci/assets/07.jpg)

 Click on Create Cluster and wait for the cluster to be created.
-In the home page for OKE, wait for the status to be Active:
+In the home page for OKE, wait for the status to be Active (**it may take around 25 minutes**):

 ![OKE Ready](/RedExpertAlliance/courses/oci-course/oke-redis-cache-and-functions-oci/assets/08.jpg)

+You just have to wait, do not go to any other section of the Web Console, just be patient.
-Once the status turned into Active, you are about to be able to use it.
+Once the status turned into Active, you are about to be able to use it. **Do not proceed until the status goes to Active.**

+Let's set the following variable to identify the cluster name:

+`export MY_CLUSTER_NAME=MyFirstOKE`{{execute}}

 Let's go the next step!